-In casual American English, "Breathing deeply can help you relax" sounds like "BREE-dhuhng DEE-plee kuhn HEHLP yoo ruh-LAKS".
-Two things happen here, and the headline one is the Reduced Words (to, for, of): a small function word reduces to a quick, unstressed schwa shape.
+Americans pronounce "Breathing deeply can help you relax" as "BREE-dhuhng DEE-plee kuhn HEHLP yoo ruh-LAKS" in casual speech.
+Two things bend the textbook pronunciation.
+The headline is the Reduced Words (to, for, of) — a small function word reduces to a quick, unstressed schwa shape.
+You'll hear it on can and again on you — the small reduction that lets you talk at conversation speed.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.